TonyAkinbile/salesanalyticsdb/README.md

 #  Setup

-You can execute the schema file using MySQL Workbench or CLI:
+You can execute the schema file using MySQL Workbench

 ```sql
 source schema/sales_schema.sql;